bugrakilic/sitelink/README.md

 # Sitelink
-Sitelink is a tool that checks the status of the destination host addresses periodically or manually.
-It sends a request to the destination host, and receives a response about its status and IP addresses.
+Sitelink is a simple tool that checks the status of the host address periodically.
+It sends a request to the destination host, and receives a response about its status.

 ## Requirements:
-- requests
-- socket
-- csv
-- datetime
+- Flask
+- Python libs incl. requests, socket, csv, time, threading

 ## Usage:
 1. Clone the repository.
-2. Install the required dependencies.
+2. Install the required dependencies mentioned above.
-3. List your destination host addresses without 'http://' or 'https://' in "destination.txt" file.
+3. List your destination host addresses without 'http://' or 'https://' in Host field.
-4. Run the "sitelink.py" script.
+4. Run the app.py.
-5. The output will be recorded in "statuslog.csv" file.
+5. The output will be recorded in "results.csv" file.

-## Additional Notes:
-- A simple UI (aka. status page) can be developed via Flask or Django.
-So the latest status of the hosts would be shown on the frontend.
-- This script can be used on serverless cloud services, like AWS Lambda.
-Likewise it is easier to configure its trigger, either synchronous or asynchronous.
-- If a problem occurs while checking the status, the user can be informed via email notification.
+*This is a hobby project and does not represent any professional intends.*